noidexe/Enjin-Coin-Documentation/docs/node_sdk_examples.md

 ## Example 1 - Check Inventory

 To check our own item inventory.
 We get our identity and use that to ask the platform to list our items.
-Note that only one ethereum address can be linked to a game account at a time.
+Note that only one Ethereum address can be linked to a game account at a time.
 This query returns all the items from all games.

 ```
 // Check the items owned by a specific user.